Lawton Tubes

 Use of Joist Clips

-Where straight lengths of half – hard copper tube are required to be run in floors they can be laid in notches.
+Where straight lengths of half–hard copper tube are required to be run in floors, they can be laid in notches.
 By using pipe joist clips with integral protective metal plates, the risk of damage due to punctures from nailing accidents should be eliminated.
-Furthermore, the rectangular shape of the joist clip can be used as a template when notching joists.
-This should avoid the joists being weakened accidentally by excessively deep notches.
+The rectangular shape of the joist clip can be used as a template when notching joists, which should avoid the joists being weakened accidentally by excessively deep notches.

 Although unseen when the installation is complete, joist clips improve the overall quality of the installation.
-They do this by helping to align the tube and permit expansion movement due to temperature changes in hot water lines.
-This will help to prevent clicking noises and the water hammer which can arise due to badly-aligned pipework.
+They do this by helping to align the straight length and permit expansion movement due to temperature changes in hot water lines.
+This will help to prevent clicking noises and the water hammer which can arise due to badly aligned pipework.

 Frequently Asked Questions

-What test certificates do you offer for your copper pipes and tubes?
+What test certificates do you offer for your copper straight pipes and tubes?

-All our copper pipes are manufactured to BS EN1057, ISO 9001, and kitemarked
+All our copper pipes are manufactured to BS EN1057, ISO 9001, and are kitemarked.

 Where do your copper products originate from?

-A large proportion of copper for our products, including our 15mm pipe, is mined in Chile.
-There are around 30 processing plants and factories around the world with a variety of capabilities; we have two drawing plants based in the UK.
+A large proportion of copper for our products, including our copper straight pipes and tubes, is mined in Chile.
+There are around 30 processing plants and factories around the world with a variety of capabilities, and, at Lawton Tubes, we have two drawing plants based in the UK.

 Back to Straight Length Copper Pipes